X

 9. Recipient

-10. Third
+10. Third party

 11. Consent

-“Consent” of the data subject is any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+"Consent" of the data subject means any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

 Lawfulness of processing

-The processing of personal data is only lawful if there is a legal basis for the processing.
-The legal basis for the processing may be Article 6 (1)
+Processing of personal data is only lawful if there is a legal basis for the processing.
+The legal basis for processing referred to Article 6(1) may be

-lit. a – f GDPR in particular:
+lit. a – f GDPR, in particular:

 b. processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract;